PasinduYeshan/ISEntgra/README.md

 ### **Android Setup**

-1. If the WSO2 IS is hosted in the local machine, you have to change the domain of the endpoints defined in `config` object at `screen/LoginScreen` file to `10.0.2.2`.
+1. If the WSO2 IS is hosted in the local machine, you have to change the domain of the endpoints defined in `.env` file `10.0.2.2`.
 Refer the documentation on [emulator-networking](https://developer.android.com/studio/run/emulator-networking).
 Next change the hostname of Identity server as `10.0.2.2` in the `<IS_HOME>/repository/conf/deployment.toml` file.
 2. By default IS uses a self-signed certificate.
 If you ended up in SSL issues and are using the default pack without changing to a CA signed certificate, follow this [guide](https://developer.android.com/training/articles/security-config) to get rid of SSL issues.
 3. Sometimes you may get `SSLHandshakeException` in android application since WSO2 IS is using a self-signed certificate.
 To fix this exception, you need to add the public certificate of IS to the sample application.